John-R-Wallace-NOAA/FishNIRS/Bias_Correction/README.md

 <br>

 Smoothers are fickle and caution is needed when using them, looking past the smoothers and only at the data should also be done.
-One the smoothers being right on the 1-1 line for older ages, as seen in this bias adjustment figure, is atypical.
+One of the smoothers being right on the 1-1 line for older ages, as seen in this bias adjustment figure, is atypical.

     # TMA_Pred_SAVE <- TMA_Pred
     # TMA_Pred_SAVE -> TMA_Pred